PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Event/feedback/variables/feedback.md

 The parent object representing the event.
 It contains information about the event, including the ID of the feedback associated with it.

+## Returns

+A promise that resolves to an array of feedback documents found in the database.
+These documents represent the feedback associated with the event.

 ## See

  - Feedback - The Feedback model used to interact with the feedback collection in the database.